MislavJaksic/Knowledge-Repository/REST/Book/RESTFulWebServices/README.md

 </html>
 ```

-Link resources to each other: that is by design, a lot of resources contain
+Link resources to each other with HTML forms:
-links to other resources.
-However, there is no way for a client to generate a
-search URI.
-Because there are infinitely many things for which a client can do a
-search, you cannot just link to for example "diners".
-Solve it with HTML forms.
-Send an appropriate HTML form in a representation to tell a client how to plug
-in variables into the query string.

 ```xhtml
 <form id="searchPlace" method="get" action="">
   <p>